 The strategy applies to all Shaftesbury staff that have a responsibility for tax.
 It is communicated to relevant stakeholders in the business.

 It is reviewed and updated, as necessary, on an annual basis, taking into account changes to the Group’s structure or how we do business.

 2.1 Strategy principles

 The Group invests in real estate (held for long term investment for rental return and capital appreciation) in London’s West End.
-The Group comprehensively manages its assets with a view to long-term sustained rental growth and value creation.
+The Group comprehensively manages its assets with a view to long-term growth in rents and portfolio value.
 Tax is a consequence of the activities the Group undertakes.
 The Group pays its taxes within due dates.

 2.2 Tax strategy and risk appetite

 The Group’s tax strategy is compliance-based; its strategy is to account for tax on an accurate and timely basis.

-The Group’s appetite for tax risk is low and we only structure our affairs based on sound commercial principles.
+The Group’s appetite for tax risk is low and it only structures its affairs based on sound commercial principles.
 It does not engage in planning schemes or arrangements that it considers could be perceived as being aggressive or artificial in nature.

-The Group’s governance and risk management framework, including the Board’s appetite for risk, is set out in our Annual Report.
-Our tax operating model forms part of this framework and is delivered by the people we employ in the business that have responsibility for tax compliance.
-It is underpinned by accounting routines and a summary of our key tax risks with associated mitigating controls, which we monitor to ensure we remain tax-compliant.
+The Group’s governance and risk management framework, including the Board’s appetite for risk, is set in its Annual Report.
+Its tax operating model forms part of this framework and is delivered by the people it employs in the business that have responsibility for tax compliance.
+It is underpinned by accounting routines and a summary of key tax risks with associated mitigating controls, which are monitored to ensure the Group remains tax-compliant.

 3.1 Roles and responsibilities

 The Finance Director has overall responsibility for the execution of the strategy.
 The Finance Director acts as Senior Accounting Officer (SAO) and as part of this role must establish and maintain appropriate tax accounting arrangements, and certify this to HMRC annually.